 There is no better adrenaline rush than to bike down the 53 most dangerous Km’s of your life!
+In Bolivia, you will be able to the this adrenaline rush by riding down the Death Road, not too far away from the capital, La Paz.

 Before building a much safer road, Bolivia used to claim to have the most dangerous road in the world.
 It is still very known and a very popular tourist attraction.
 The Death Road is officially named the Los Yungas Road.
 It is commonly known like it because before the safe new stretch of road was built, we can estimate over 200 people that died every single year.
 You will note many crosses and graves while taking the road.